torvalds/linux/Documentation/admin-guide/wimax/wimax.rst

 -------------------------------------------------

-   The WiMAX stack is compiled, by default, with debug messages that can be used to diagnose issues.
+   The WiMAX stack is compiled, by default, with debug messages that can be used to diagyesse issues.
 By default, said messages are disabled.

    The drivers will register debugfs entries that allow the user to tweak debug settings.